ZhiZheng0889/Tax-Accounting-/01-Tax/Individual Taxation/Current developments in taxation of individuals - Part 2 (Oct 31, 2025).md

 - Who received the procedures and whose name is on the bills?
 - Are any costs for legal contracts, agency fees, or compensation unrelated to medical procedures?
 - Do you expect to clear the $7.5\%$ AGI threshold this year, or should you consider bunching eligible expenses?

+---

+## Sec.
+217 — Moving expenses: the post-TCJA military-only rule

+### Core rule to remember

+For most taxpayers, the moving expense deduction is suspended (TCJA-era change).
+A narrow exception remains for a **member of the Armed Forces on active duty** who moves pursuant to a military order and incident to a permanent change of station (Sec.
+217(g)).

+### Development highlighted

+- **Kent (Tax Ct.)**: Civilian Air Force contractor received official travel orders and was directed to move, but neither spouse was military.
+The court held the taxpayers could not claim the moving expense deduction because Sec.
+217(g) applies only to active-duty Armed Forces members.

+### Practice takeaways

+- “Orders” alone are not enough; confirm the taxpayer is active duty in the Armed Forces (not civilian, not contractor, not general federal employee).
+- Document status: DD-214 equivalents, LES, active-duty documentation, and PCS orders.
+- For nonmilitary moves, focus on employer reimbursement treatment and payroll reporting rather than a Sec.
+217 deduction.